SchottkySpectroscopyIMP/schottkyspectroscopyimp.github.io/project/01-platform-data-acquisition.md

 <h3 id="CLI"> version 1.
 CLI</h3>

+[code for data-acquisition-CLI](https://github.com/SchottkySpectroscopyIMP/data-acquisition/tree/cli-continuous){: .btn .btn-outline--primary .btn--small .grow}

 The first version was used in the beamtime of Dec.
 2016 and Dec.
 2017.

-[code for data-acquisition-CLI](https://github.com/SchottkySpectroscopyIMP/data-acquisition/tree/cli-continuous){: .btn .btn-outline--primary .btn--small .grow}
+It is a simple and clear command-line interface.
+The users need to modify directly the source file to set acquisition parameters before launching the program.
+The progress of the processing devices is displayed in the interface.
+The key combination controls the system to pause, resume or terminate.

+The interface:<br/>
 ![CLI](https://github.com/SchottkySpectroscopyIMP/data-acquisition/blob/master/wiki-pic/DAQ-Software_CLI.png?raw=true)

+The flow of the process:<br/>
 ![CLIFlow](https://github.com/SchottkySpectroscopyIMP/data-acquisition/blob/master/wiki-pic/DAQ-Software_CLI_flow.png?raw=true)

 <h3 id="GUI">version 2.
 GUI</h3>

+[code for data-acquisition-GUI](https://github.com/schottkyspectroscopyimp/data-acquisition){: .btn .btn-outline--primary .btn--small .grow}

 The second version has been used from the beamtime of Jan.
 2018 until now.

-[code for data-acquisition-GUI](https://github.com/schottkyspectroscopyimp/data-acquisition){: .btn .btn-outline--primary .btn--small .grow}
+It is a user-friendly and effective graphical interface.
+After the physical connection and network driver deploy, the user can simply lanuch the program and control the system easily.
+All required parameters can be changed on the interface.
+Also several collecting modes and trigger modes are selectable.

+The interface uses two threads.
+One is for the interface display and elements' update.
+The other is for the processing devices' work.
+The signal-slot mechanism helps the connection between two threads.
+By using the multithread, the probability of a hang or freeze will significantly reduce.
+Also the modular application facilitates troubleshooting and debuging.

+The interface:<br/>
 ![GUI](https://github.com/SchottkySpectroscopyIMP/data-acquisition/blob/master/wiki-pic/DAQ-Software_GUI.png?raw=true)

+The flow of the process:<br/>
 ![GUIFlow](https://github.com/SchottkySpectroscopyIMP/data-acquisition/blob/master/wiki-pic/DAQ-Software_GUI_flow.png?raw=true)